 A trial project was conducted in Sohliya village, a vibrant yet modest village located in the green hills of Ri-Bhoi district, Meghalaya.
 In less than a decade, the locals of the village transformed the village into the “strawberry garden village”, a well-developed horticultural led strawberry hub!

 This revolution of strawberry cultivation has brought major transformation in the socio-economic development of the farmers.
-The success of the project also attracted other districts to cultivate strawberry.
+The success of the project also attracted other districts of Meghalaya to cultivate strawberry.
 Mawpran village, in East Khasi Hills district, maybe the next strawberry hub.

 Strawberries are popular soft fruits, which are loved by most folks all over the world.
 Strawberries are fruits that can be cultivated in plains. as well in the hilly terrains at an elevation of 3000m.
 It can be cultivated both in humid and dry regions, widely grown under protected and open condition in temperate as well as tropical climate.

 Among the different types of berries found in the world, cultivating strawberry may offer quickest returns in the shortest period.

 Strawberry is found in different parts of the world and this heart-shaped fruit of love had been mentioned by the Roman Poets Virgil and Ovid in the first century and in England, gardeners had cultivated strawberries since the sixteenth century (Boriss et.al 2006) (Source)

 Over the last few decades, consumption of strawberries has increased as fresh fruits.
 It is rich in proteins; minerals such as calcium, phosphorous and potassium, as also vitamin A, B1, B2, and C. It is also regarded as a good natural source of antioxidants.
 Strawberries can be used for multiple purposes for making wine, jam, jelly ice cream and soft drinks etc.